 High Dose Methadone Detox

-You began a methadone maintenance program to help you overcome a Heroin or opiate painkiller addiction.
-It is now many years later and what began as a low dose of methadone has turned into a 300 mg a day addiction.
-You want to quit and you need to know is there a detox for high dose methadone abuse?
+You began a methadone maintenance program to help you overcome a heroin or opiate painkiller addiction.
+It is now many years later.
+What began as a low dose of methadone has turned into a 300 mg a day addiction.
+You want to quit and you need to know: is there an inpatient detox center for high dose methadone abuse?

 What is High Dose Methadone Use?

-For decades Methadone has been used as a pain reliever but also as an acceptable method for detox treatment to help individuals addicted to Heroin and prescription opioids such as Vicodin, Percocet and OxyContin to name a few.
+For decades Methadone has been used as a pain reliever, but also as an acceptable method for detox treatment to help individuals addicted to heroin and prescription opioids such as Vicodin, Percocet, and OxyContin.

-While the intent was that Methadone was supposed to help the individual gradually slow their other drug use until they were no longer taking anything but the Methadone.
-After which the individual would gradually slow their Methadone use until they were no longer using any substances and be drug free.
-Unfortunately the reality is that the Methadone was increased rather than slowed, leaving many to realize that they traded one addiction for another.
-Not only you are addicted to another opiate but you become a prisoner to the methadone clinic itself.
-For life.
-Gallus Detox Centers is the only facility that can successfully treat high dose methadone, considered by most professionals to be greater than 40mg per day.
+The intent was that Methadone was supposed to help the individual gradually slow their other drug use until they were no longer taking anything but the Methadone.
+Then, the individual would gradually slow their Methadone use until they were no longer using any substances and be drug-free.
+Unfortunately, the reality is that the Methadone was increased rather than slowed, leaving many to realize that they traded one addiction for another.
+Not only are you addicted to another opiate, but you become a prisoner to the methadone clinic itself.
+Gallus Detox Centers is the only facility that can successfully treat high dose methadone use, considered by most professionals to be greater than 40mg per day.

 High Dose Methadone Withdrawal Symptoms